The best cots, cribs and cot beds for safe sleeping

 The Graco Sweet2Sleep is a recent Gold Winner for Best Cot, Crib or Moses Basket at the Mother&Baby Awards 2024.

 This well-deserving award-winner ticks a lot of boxes for new parents.
-Not only is it easy to put together, it’s designed to be easy to use as well, with an adjustable side rail that can be moved with one hand.
+Not only is it easy to put together, but it’s designed to be easy to use as well, with an adjustable side rail that can be moved with one hand.
 One of our testers felt that her "baby [was] more secure" in the Graco Sweet2Sleep compared to options with a zip pull-down version while another tester noted that the easy access side rail helped when she was recovering from the birth.

 You don't need to worry about it fitting your bed, as there are 11 height adjustments to choose from, and it also works well as a travel cot, as it's lightweight and easy to store and transport in its own carry bag.
 Parents noted that this allowed them to keep the cot downstairs and carry it upstairs when they went to bed, making it a more versatile option.
 Plus, with four tilting options when not attached to the bed, you can change the position to soothe indigestion and tummy discomfort, enhancing your baby's comfort throughout the night.